timdatapro/claude-code-for-data-analysts/README.md

 | NPS survey | 320 | Module 2.2 |
 | Client batches (×5) | ~1,000 | Module 1.4 |

 All synthetic but realistic.
 Critical SLA breach at 90%.
 FCR below target.
 Unbalanced agent workload.
-This isn't "analyze a clean CSV" — it's "figure out why everything is on fire."
+This isn't "analyze a clean CSV."
+It's "figure out why everything is on fire."

 ---